akhilmakol/vscode-ai-diagram-as-a-code/prompt_templates/sequence_diagram_prompts.md

-# Sequence Diagram Template Prompts
+# 🔄 Sequence Diagram Template Prompts

+> *A collection of reusable prompts for creating sequence diagrams in Mermaid syntax*

+---

 This file contains reusable prompts for creating sequence diagrams in Mermaid syntax.
 Copy these prompts and add them to your VS Code Reusable Prompts collection.